Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Study Design

 We then provided these labeled alerts to three agent frameworks: \textsc{Aider}, \textsc{OpenHands}, and \textsc{SWE-agent}.
 Similarly, these frameworks utilized Claude Sonnet 4, DeepSeek Chat, and GPT-5, as their backbone models.
-Each agent received: (1) the CodeQL warning message, (2) access to the full repository context for cross-file reasoning, and (3) a prompt instructing the agent to "verify if this static analysis finding represents a real vulnerability or a false positive", following the procedure in RQ1~\ref{rq1:methodology}.
+Each agent received: (1) the CodeQL warning message, (2) access to the full repository context for cross-file reasoning, and (3) a prompt instructing the agent to "verify if this static analysis finding represents a real vulnerability or an FP", following the procedure in RQ1~\ref{rq1:methodology}.
 Finally, we compare the results produced by these agents to their backbone model, i.e., the vanilla LLM, with zero-shot prompting, the same as in RQ1 (Section~\ref{rq1:methodology}).
 We conduct qualitative analysis in Section~\ref{sec:discussion}.

-\textbf{Metrics.} While RQ1 and RQ2 focus on the reduction of the residual FPR from a tool-output perspective, RQ3 evaluates the decision-making reliability of agents by treating the mitigation of FPs as a binary classification task.
-In this context, the FPs generated by SAST scanners constitute the positive class.
-To maintain terminology consistency and address the safety implications of agentic filtering, we define the metrics as follows: (1) Identified FP: The agent successfully identifies an SAST FP.
+\textbf{Metrics.} Unlike RQ1, which reports residual FPR from a tool-output perspective, RQ2 evaluates alert-level triage as a binary classification task.
+We treat SAST FPs as the positive class because the operational goal is to identify alerts that can be safely filtered.
+To maintain terminology consistency and address the safety implications of agentic filtering, we define the outcome categories as follows: (1) Identified FP: The agent successfully identifies an SAST FP.
 (2) Missed FP: The agent fails to identify an SAST FP.
 (3) Mis-identified FP: A safety violation where the agent incorrectly classifies a true vulnerability as an FP.
 (4) Correct Retention: The agent successfully identifies and preserves a true vulnerability.

-Under this framework, recall measures the fraction of SAST FPs correctly identified.
-Precision represents the probability that an identified report is indeed an FP.
+Under this framework, recall is the FP identification rate, precision is the probability that an alert classified as an FP is indeed an FP, and F1 summarizes the precision--recall trade-off.